 Look at GoPro and Redbull—both companies champion adventure and high octane excitement.

 Joining forces, they launched the Red Bull Stratos — a viral event (with over 40million views) in which Felix Baumgartner jumped from the edge of space, and broke the speed of sound while free falling to earth.

 Collaboration isn’t just for B2C businesses.

-According to American Express’s Collaboration Index, companies that collaborate more see an average of 44% more yearly growth and achieve better ROI.
+According to American Express’s Collaboration Index, companies that collaborate more see an average of 44 percent more yearly growth and achieve better ROI.

 For B2B lead generation, webinars are a great way to collaborate with other B2B businesses.
-73% of B2B marketers and sales leaders report webinars as a top lead generation tactic.
+73 percent of B2B marketers and sales leaders report webinars as a top lead generation tactic.

 Consulting agency Impactnd, partnered with Wipster—a product they regularly rely on—to create a webinar both their audiences would benefit from.